Enabling technologies

 Automation brings industrialisation

 Organs can be created automatically and at scale.
-The food industry will make meat without animals, using lessons learned from large scale bio-manufacturing, at scales large enough to be useful for food production.
-As a consequence, food (for humans and other species) will become more nutritious, cheaper and can be personalised.
+The food industry will make meat without animals, using lessons learnt from large-scale biomanufacturing, at scales large enough to be useful for food production.
+As a consequence, food (for humans and other species) will become more nutritious and cheaper, and can be personalised.

 Enabling technologies - Anticipation Scores